highchair/artinruins-com/_property/american-screw-co.md

 images:
   - url: amerscrew-litho-1886.jpg
     caption: 'Lithograph reproduction of American Screw Complex, including Eagle Mill, circa 1886'
+  - url: Letterhead-from-Ebay-1883.png
+    caption: 'Company letterhead from 1883'
+  - url: John-Gannon-via-Facebook.jpg
+    caption: 'Cover of a large box of assorted screws from John Gannon'
+  - url: 'amerscrew-ppl-1965c-01.jpg'
+    caption: 'Newspaper clipping from the John Hutchins Cady Research Scrapbooks Collection at Providence Public Library, circa 1965.
+Notice the “American Screw Company” sign, which is why we date the photo pre-1970 — signage is not present in the Library of Congress photos'
   - url: amerscrew-habs-1970-01.jpg
     caption: 'Complex looking east, Bay State building on left.
 Building 1 in middle, roof line and tower of building 2 visible to right, building 2 boiler house on extreme right.
 “Canal House” commercial/residential building (not part of American Screw complex) in foreground at 125-127 Charles Street alongside “Hope Cycle and Auto Supply” at 137 Charles Street.'
   - url: amerscrew-habs-1970-02.jpg